SimonSta95/GameHub_Capstone/README.md

 - Add games to their library 🕹️
 - Write reviews and ratings ✍️⭐
 - Track their progress and goals 🎯
-- Explore new games using real-time data fetched from external APIs like **IGDB** 🌐
+- Explore new games using real-time data fetched from external APIs like **RAWG** 🌐

 It’s the ultimate tool for any gamer who wants to keep track of their gaming adventures in one place!